gpprog/React-Todo-List/README.md

+# React ToDo App

-# This is a Todo application made with React.
+This is a Todo application made with React.
 There is a google firebase authentication for new users to register or for the existing to log in.
 I have also added a guest sign in to demonstrate the application.
 After authentication, each user can create his own todo list, check when a todo is already acomplished.
 All data is stored to a google Firerebase database.
 I used some Material-UI components like buttons and checkout boxes!